JetBrains/kotlin-web-site/docs/reference/null-safety.md

 * External Java code has caused it
 * There's some data inconsistency with regard to initialization (an uninitialized *this* available in a constructor is used somewhere)

-In Kotlin the type system distinguishes between references that can hold *null*{: .keyword } (nullable references) and those that can not (non-null references).
+In Kotlin, the type system distinguishes between references that can hold *null*{: .keyword } (nullable references) and those that can not (non-null references).
 For example, a regular variable of type `String` can not hold *null*{: .keyword }:

 ``` kotlin